 Our Sixth Form uniform allows pupils to differentiate themselves as leaders of the school while also being smart in appearance.

 All pupils enjoy lunch in the Senior School dining hall.
 The menu is extremely varied with students being able to choose from a wide variety of hot and cold food, freshly prepared on site each day.

-The school currently operates four different bus routes serving the local area, plus a shuttle to Sevenoaks station for pupils taking part in afternoon clubs.
-Please visit the Transport section to view the complete bus timetable and price list.
+The school currently operates six different bus routes serving the local area, plus a shuttle to Sevenoaks station for pupils taking part in afternoon clubs.